-3 This topic was explored in depth by the core curriculum. , 2 This topic was briefly covered in the core curriculum.
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
+Score explanation: This topic was not covered.